 How to Live in an RV Full Time

-If you’re going to be living full time in an RV, then you’ll need to think about topics like earning a living, budgeting for expenses, and establishing a residency.
+If you’re going to be living full time in an RV, then you’ll need to think about things like earning a living, budgeting for expenses, and establishing a residency.
 Those who RV all the time often have flexible mobile jobs that they can do online.
 Earning this income will enable you to pay for insurance, fees, and hobbies.

 You’ll also need to establish residency in the state as a long-term RVer.
 South Dakota’s RV laws are lenient, so it is a popular choice for full-time RVing.
 To establish a domicile, you’ll need to acquire an address, a driver’s license, and insurance.
 You should also register to vote.